kiralong/arc-congen2024-radseq/README.md

     17346 variant sites remained.
 ```

-Additionally, we can look at the data in the SUMSTATS table `
+Additionally, we can look at the data in the SUMSTATS table
-(`populations.sumstats.tsv`), which will provide us information of the number
+(`populations.sumstats.tsv`), which will provide us with information on the number
-of total remained loci that polymorphic (i.e., that contain variant sites).
+of total remaining loci that are polymorphic (i.e., that contain variant sites).
-We can contain this by counting the number of loci seen on the first column
+We can obtain this by counting the number of loci seen in the first column
 of the SUMSTATS.

 ```sh